trilinos/TrilinosWiki/VC-|-'develop'-'master'-workflow.md

 The motivation for the usage of a 'develop' branch and the full set of mechanics and implications are described in [Addition of a 'develop' branch](https://docs.google.com/document/d/1uVQYI2cmNx09fDkHDA136yqDTqayhxqfvjFiuUue7wo/edit#heading=h.u2ougk1wk7ph).

-However, this page contains just the information that an average Trilinos developer needs to know in order to transition to and use the 'develop' branch as well as make commits on the local 'develop' branch and push to the shared 'develop' branch.
-The level of git knowledge to perform these tasks should be very low and all of the commands and steps are described in detail below.
+This page contains the information that an average Trilinos developer needs to know in order to transition to and use the 'develop' branch as well as make commits on the local 'develop' branch and push to the shared 'develop' branch.
+Performing these tasks does not require advanced usage of git.
+All required commands and steps are described in detail below.

 (NOTE: The "bug-fix" workflow elements are not described below but are described in great detail the above reference.
 If things go well, then these "bug fix" commits should almost never be needed.
 But in the rare cases these "bug-fix" commits are needed/desired, then more experienced Trilinos git developers can help make these changes.)